James Cook University

 Project Overview

-The Engineering & Innovation Place will be the centrepiece of an innovation hub in which undergraduate and postgraduate engineering and IT students, industry partners and researchers will converge and collaborate.
+The Engineering & Innovation Place is the centrepiece of an innovation hub in which undergraduate and postgraduate engineering and IT students, industry partners and researchers converge and collaborate.

-The complex is adjacent to the new Halls of Residence Facility, which was also supported by NAIF through a separate loan of $46 million.
+The complex is adjacent to the new Student Halls of Residence (Burralga Yumba) accommodation, which was also supported by NAIF through a separate Investment Decision for a loan of up to $46 million.

 How We Helped